calaldees/teachingWorkshops/teacherEducation/misconceptions.md

 Explore a range of pedagogies that focus on understanding as well as skills Use diagnostic questions, such as multiple-choice questions, and deliberately introduce the misconception as a possible answer

+* The biggest Misconception
+    * Using Google and as "Answer engine" not a "Search engine"
+        * They are not the answers

 * TS 3.1
     * > have a secure knowledge of the relevant subject(s) and curriculum areas, foster and maintain pupils’ interest in the subject, and address misunderstandings
 * ITT CCF 3.3